SnootyMonkey/coming-soon/README.md

 What is coming-soon
 -------------------

-**coming-soon** is a simple Clojure/ClojureScript/Redis powered "landing page" application that takes just a few minute to setup.
+**coming-soon** is a simple Clojure/ClojureScript/Redis powered "landing page" application that takes just a few minutes to setup on [Heroku](http://heroku.com/).
 With coming-soon you can quickly put up a page to publicize your new idea and collect email addresses of people who want to be notified when you are ready to launch.

 ![Silver Bullet Example](http://coming-soon-resources.s3.amazonaws.com/coming-soon-example.png)